Background

 Mood got worse when Tibetans rose for independence and Dalai Lama fled to Mussourie in India (later he moved to Dharamsala).
 Nehru visited him immediately in Mussourie and further irritated China.

-Zhou Enlai was shocked by Nehru’s intransigence during a New Delhi summit on border talks in 1960, and said he was an unreliable person as he kept changing his stand.
+After a New Delhi summit on border talks in 1960, Zhou Enlai called Nehru an unreliable person who kept changing his stand.

 Plight of the Indian army